 I am an artist and creative facilitator based in South Africa.

-Some residencies and projects that I’ve been involved include the Global Nomadic Art Project (GNAP) by Yatoo [of which Stories of Rain coordinated by Site_Specific was the South African leg of the project], the 2015 Thupelo artist workshop in Cape Town, and OPENLab2016 at the University of Free state [as part of the Vrystaat Art Festival’s PIAD initative (Programme for Innovation in Artform Development)] and MAP (Modern Art Projects) in Richmond.
-In 2015 I created a sand installation at THAT ART FAIR in Salt River, Cape Town, and assisted on Anni Snyman’s Snake Eagle Thinking Path in Matjiesfontein, which forms part of the Karoo Geoglyph project.
-I have done several corporate commissions and projects which include artworks for PPS Investments, PriceWaterHouseCoopers, Optima Training, and an artwork for the Sandown MyCiti bus station in Bloubergstrand, Cape Town.
+Some residencies and projects that I’ve been involved include the Global Nomadic Art Project (GNAP) by Yatoo, Thupelo artist workshop in Cape Town and OPENLab2016 at the University of Free state.
+In 2015, I created a sand installation at THAT ART FAIR in Salt River, Cape Town, and assisted on Anni Snyman’s Snake Eagle Thinking Path in Matjiesfontein, which forms part of the Karoo Geoglyph project.
+I have done several corporate commissions and projects, which include artworks for PPS Investments, PriceWaterHouseCoopers, Optima Training and an artwork for the Sandown MyCiti bus station in Bloubergstrand, Cape Town.

-With an intuitive, exploratory approach to art, my work often process based.
-It ranges from detailed ink drawings to performative actions and explorations in urban-, gallery- and outdoors spaces.
-I am interested in the nature and spirit of place just as much as our inter-relationships with these spaces and other organisms.
+With an intuitive, exploratory approach to art, my work is often process based.
+It ranges from detailed ink drawings to performative actions and explorations in urban, gallery and outdoor spaces.
+I am interested in the nature and spirit of a place just as much as our inter-relationships with these spaces and other organisms.
 The initial concept for an artwork often change and evolve over a period of days or weeks.
-A process is often also guided by spontaneous responses to my subject matter and materials, and in this sense each artwork is a new experience and exploration.
-What unifies my work is my underlying intention of sharing my connection and respect for the sacredness and interconnectivity of life.
+A process is often also guided by spontaneous responses to my subject matter and materials, and in this sense, each artwork is a new experience and exploration.
+What unifies my work, is my underlying intention of sharing my connection and respect for the sacredness and interconnectivity of life.
 I am particularly guided and inspired by ecology, biodiversity, natural cycles and our place as a species within the web of life and the galactic community.

 My process & materials

-Some of my work is very transient, ephemeral, time-specific or temporary.
-This is done not only in order to not leave a lasting impact on the site, but also to emphasise the impermanence and flux of life, the cyclical nature of our physical world.
+Some of my work is very transient, ephemeral, time-specific or temporary to minimise my impact on the site and emphasise the impermanence and flux of life, and the cyclical nature of our physical world.
 I focus on honouring the fragility and temporary nature of our lives when perceived in relation to geological time, even though we tend to strive so hard for longevity and eternal youth.
-These works only live on through photographic documentation, that captures the moment after creation, or sometimes a sequence of images that document the decay or destruction of the artwork.
+These works only live on through photographic documentation that captures the moment after creation, or sometimes a sequence of images that document the decay or destruction of the artwork.

-A world filled with more trees and art, in which everyone’s hearts beat faster for the beauty of a stormy sky, forest, landscape, or a praying mantis appearing.
-A life of balance, simplicity, mindfulness and creativity – connected to ecology, biodiversity, regeneration and a new way of living with compassion & tolerance for all other people and species.
+A world filled with more trees and art, in which everyone’s hearts beat faster for the beauty of a stormy sky, forest, landscape or a praying mantis appearing.
+A life of balance, simplicity, mindfulness and creativity – connected to ecology, biodiversity, regeneration and a new way of living with compassion and tolerance for all other people and species.

-I use my impulse to create to share my experiences and perspectives in ways that enrich, inform and inspire.
-Creating art that honour the sacred in life, in highlighting the beauty & complexity of life.
-Exploring ways of connecting more deeply to our true nature within the web of life – as a fellow species to others, reliant on the cycles of the Earth, and responsible for conserving biodiversity and assisting the natural regeneration of our ecosystems.
+I use my impulse to create and share my experiences and perspectives in ways that enrich, inform and inspire.
+I believe in creating art that honours the sacred in life by highlighting the beauty and complexity of life.
+I explore ways of connecting deeper to our true nature within the web of life – as a fellow species to others, reliant on the cycles of the Earth, and responsible for conserving biodiversity and assisting the natural regeneration of our ecosystems.